Periodic dynamics of population-imbalanced fermionic condensates in optical lattices: Different variants of the population imbalanced system

 \subsection{Dimension of the system}

-Most of the ultracold-atomic experiments offer a tremendous flexibility when it comes to the dimension of the system.
-For example, 1-dimensional (1D) optical lattice can be formed when the potential is shallower in one direction but it is much deeper in the other two directions \cite{1D1,1D2,1D3,1D4}.
+Most ultracold-atomic experiments offer tremendous flexibility when it comes to the dimensionality of the system.
+For example, a 1-dimensional (1D) optical lattice can be formed when the potential is shallower in one direction but it is much deeper in the other two directions \cite{1D1,1D2,1D3,1D4}.
 Converting the summation in Eq. (\ref{f1_omega}) to an integral,